Betfair Trading Greyhound Markets – Basic Hints

 2. The greyhound markets vary greatly in liquidity during the day, particularly when other major sporting events are on such as horse racing or big soccer matches.
 Plan your day, and your stake size, accordingly.
 The morning card, from 11:00am to 2:00pm is a good time, as is after the afternoon horse racing card finishes.
 The evening card can be abysmal and many times it is not worth the effort, though money can be made if you are patient.

-3. Except in very liquid markets, such as the Sky televised meetings, do not enter the market too soon.
+3. Except in very liquid markets, such as the Sky televised meetings today, do not enter the market too soon.
 Two minutes before the off is soon enough.
 Even then, you may need to wait until the last minute.
 That’s when all the money starts to arrive.

 4. Generally, the time keeping is good, but occasionally races jump a few seconds early.
 To minimise this, make sure your computer clock is synchronised to an atomic clock via one of the many time servers on the Internet.
 You should be able to do this via your operating systems time settings.
 Also…

 5. Make sure you listen to William Hill radio.
 This provides additional warning when the race is about to go.
 A word of warning though.
 Some of their commentators are better than others, so get to know which ones you should be wary off.
 Also, take care during the busy evening cards where they may nip off to another racetrack that Betfair isn’t covering.
 It’s very easy to get confused as to what race they are talking about.

 6. While on the subject of William Hill radio, pay attention to what they are saying about the race.
 Some of their commentators really know their stuff.
 It wouldn’t be the first time I’ve seen a dog suddenly shorten directly after it has been tipped on William Hill.